 - Supplier’s declarations for goods without preferential origin (operations already carried out in the EU)

-- Long-term supplier’s declarations for goods with preferential origin
+- Long-term supplier’s declarations (LTVD) for goods with preferential origin

-- Long-term supplier’s declarations for goods without preferential origin
+- Long-term supplier’s declarations (LTVD) for goods without preferential origin

 Much less known than the supplier’s declaration for goods with preferential originating status is the supplier’s declaration for goods without preferential originating status.
 A supplier’s declaration for goods without preferential originating status declares to the consignee that certain working and processing operations have been carried out but which, taken individually, have not yet been sufficient to obtain preferential originating status.
 In practice, it is indeed the case that this type of supplier’s declaration plays a rather subordinate role, because with the disclosure of the various working and processing steps, the value and source of the input materials used will also have to be declared on a regular basis.
 However, many suppliers are not willing to disclose their sources of supply and prices.
 Such declarations can usually be used meaningfully when there are deliveries between two companies.